forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 ## Running Graph Engine GA Rules
 Run all Graph Engine rules against your code, or run a subset of rules by type or by category.

-To run the path-based rules run: `scanner:run:dfa --projectdir MyDirectory`.
+To run the path-based rules run: `scanner run dfa --projectdir MyDirectory`.

 **Example:**